-It is CAFWA’s aim through research and development initiatives to be at the forefront of new research on best practice models relating to child development and child focussed care models.
-CAFWA worked recently in close collaboration with the Australian Centre for Child Protection and are in the process to develop new projects.
+It is CAFFSA’s aim through research and development initiatives to be at the forefront of new research on best practice models relating to child development and child focussed care models.
+CAFFSA worked recently in close collaboration with the Australian Centre for Child Protection and are in the process to develop new projects.

 Training and development initiatives often involve other partners, e.g. the Department for Education and Child Development through the ‘Partnership in Practice’ initiatives.
 We also collaborate with SACOSS, SNAICC, the Australian Centre for Child Protection and we provide training to members in specific program areas or topical sector issues.